Select an article below

 Travel Refunds

-When the city authorizes you to travel to a healthcare provider or job training appointment, you can be reimbursed for out-of-pocket expenses.
+When the city authorizes you to travel to a healthcare provider or job training appointment, you may be reimbursed for out-of-pocket expenses.

 You will be reimbursed for all miles traveled for: